hkamran80/articles/markdown/articles/2024-11-21-f1-2024-las-vegas-penalties.md

 The Race Director is Rui Marques and the Technical Delegate is Jo Bauer.

+A list of drivers participating in the Las Vegas Grand Prix can be found in [Document 8 - Entry List](https://www.fia.com/sites/default/files/decision-document/2024%20Las%20Vegas%20Grand%20Prix%20-%20Entry%20List.pdf).
-All documents are sourced from the [FIA documents page](https://www.fia.com/documents/championships/fia-formula-one-world-championship-14/season/season-2024-2043).
+All documents are sourced from the [FIA website](https://www.fia.com/documents/championships/fia-formula-one-world-championship-14/season/season-2024-2043).

 ## Free Practice 1